 Chorioamnionitis is more common in young women.
 Other factors that can increase your chance of developing chorioamnionitis include:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your bodily fluid may need to be tested.
 This can be done with blood tests or amniocentesis.

 The fetal heart rate will be monitored.
 The heart rate will increase if the mother has an infection.

 The baby will need to be delivered.
 A cesarean section may be needed if:

-Antibiotics will be delivered by IV into the mother's veins.
+Antibiotics will be delivered through an IV in the mother.
 The baby will get antibiotics if there is an infection present after birth.

-To help reduce your chance of developing chorioamnionitis, take the following steps:
+To help reduce your chance of developing chorioamnionitis:

 American Pregnancy Association